 Content here will be rated approximately PG-13, trying to keep it to one f-you! every fifty pages or so.
 In the name of artistic integrity, I reserve the right to a cluster f-bomb in appropriate situations.
 Sex and nudity exist but will be obliquely referred to.
 There will be violence, of course.
 The MPAA could give less than two craps about violence when they are rating things, but God forbid we should see so much as a female nipple.
-Unsolicited opinions aside, one of the people in the house is a crossdresser who sings in a drag club, so there will be queer people hanging around.
+My unsolicited derision of censorship aside, one of the people in the house is a crossdresser who sings in a drag club, so there will be queer people hanging around.
 Adjust your moral outrage accordingly.
 (If you should go looking for the aforementioned gay dragon porn, none of the above restrictions apply.
 It is hosted in other places and it is gay dragon porn.)

 The house was narrow, tall, and jagged.
 The roof was naked tarpaper, with only a few errant shingles left on in scabrous patches like some kind of disease… The house itself, and the battered fence that separated the yard from the street, was of mortared construction, with varied components.
 Red brick here, brown here, flagstone, brownstone, cobblestone.
 There was much evidence of damage and patching and very little paint.
 Some windows were broken and boarded, but most had been reglazed with lead and scrap glass and putty… A wooden sign affixed to the brick wall beside the front window offered rooms to let and a smaller sign beneath this rescinded the offer from people with dogs, or perhaps simply dogs alone.